CombustibleLemon/ArduinoHome/README.md

-ArduinoThermostat
+ArduinoHome
 =================

-An ASP.NET website to control an Arduino thermostat
+Using an ASP.NET website to automate a home through a centralized network of Arduino boards.